Vijju-1704/delta-demo/README.md

-this is the delta demo
+this is the delta demo.